 - In a small pot, heat the olive oil and butter over medium heat until the butter starts to foam.

-- Add garlic and anchovy and cook, mashing anchovy against bottom and sides of pot with a spoon, until most of the anchovy has dissolved into the sauce, about 3 minutes.
+- Add anchovy and garlic and cook, mashing anchovy against bottom and sides of pot with a spoon, until most of the anchovy has dissolved into the sauce, about two minutes.

 - Remove from heat, season to taste with pepper, and pour into a small bowl (or serve directly from pot).